 - Early legal intervention is critical – especially if you’ve been contacted by federal agents, received a grand jury subpoena, or believe you may be under investigation.

-- Our firm provides aggressive, experienced federal defense in Stockton, CA and is ready to step in now with a free case review and federal courtroom experience.
+- Our firm provides aggressive, experienced federal defense in Stockton, CA and can begin protecting your rights immediately with a free consultation.

 Free book